Parallel-NetCDF/PnetCDF-Python/docs/source/tutorial/basic.rst

  To retrieve the previous defined dimension instance from the file, you can directly index the dictionary using variable name as the key.
-The dimension information can be retrieved using following functions.
+The dimension information can be retrieved using following python functions or ``Dimension`` class methods.

  .. code-block:: Python